dlh01/dave-wpstarterkit/README.markdown

     the default.

-*   `DISALLOW_FILE_EDIT` is defined `true` to prevent users from editing theme or plugin files from the Dashboard
+*   `DISALLOW_FILE_EDIT` is defined `true` to prevent users from editing theme or plugin files from the Dashboard.

-*   Formatted using [Nicholas Gallagher's principles of writing consistent, idiomatic CSS][17], so it looks pretty.
+*   Looks pretty via formatting based on [Nicholas Gallagher's principles of writing consistent, idiomatic CSS][17].

 Note that `WP_SITEURL` and `WP_HOME` lock the associated settings in the Dashboard but do not also change the